davidgchaves/four-semesters-in-six-hours/README.md

 #### Single Rotation

-You need to perform a single rotation when your AVL Tree looks like:
+You need to perform a single rotation to the LEFT when your AVL Tree is unbalanced to the RIGHT

 ```
 5 - node A
  \
-  8 - node B
+  6 - node B
    \
-    9 - node C
+    7 - node C
 ```

-or:
+You need to perform a single rotation to the RIGHT when your AVL Tree is unbalanced to the LEFT

 ```
-    9 - node A
+    7 - node A
    /
-  8 - node B
+  6 - node B
  /
 5 - node C
 ```

 #### Double Rotation

-You need to perform a double rotation when your AVL Tree looks like:
+You need to perform a double rotation to the LEFT-RIGHT when your AVL Tree is unbalanced to the RIGHT-LEFT

 ```
 5 - node A
  \
-  8 - node B
+  7 - node B
  /
-7 - node C
+6 - node C
 ```

-or:
+You need to perform a double rotation to the RIGHT-LEFT when your AVL Tree is unbalanced to the LEFT-RIGHT

 ```
-  8 - node A
+  7 - node A
  /
 5 - node B
  \
-  7 node C
+  6 node C
 ```